LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 }
 ```

-This removes any subscribers and continues to call the base OnNetworkSpawn method to allow any code that runs in that to still occur.
+This removes any subscribers and continues to call the base OnNetworkSpawn method to allow any code that runs in that method to still occur.

 ### Finalized Network Handler